residualimages/span_ud_nodeserver/POLYGLOT_CONFIG.md

 ## Configuration

-shortPoll = how often to begin the SPAN circuit value query.
+shortPoll = how often to begin the SPAN circuit value query longPoll  = not currently used

 Custom Parameters: